Northwest Arctic Borough Transfer on Death Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Northwest Arctic Borough including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Northwest Arctic Borough that you need to transfer you would only need to order our forms once for all of your properties in Northwest Arctic Borough.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Northwest Arctic Borough you only need to order once.

 Real property owners in Alaska have an estate planning option: the transfer on death deed (TODD).
 Find the full text in AS 13.48.